kyverno/website/content/en/docs/Writing policies/preconditions.md

 ## Operators

-The following operators are currently supported for preconditon evaluation:
+The following operators are currently supported for precondition evaluation:

 - Equals
 - NotEquals
 - In